Workers' Party (Brazil): Structure

 The party maintains directorates at the zonal, municipal, state and national levels, all elected directly by members of the party based on proportionality, gender parity, and both ethnic-racial and generational criteria.
 Each directorate elects an executive committee on the same basis to steer each directorate.
 All directorates of the party are required to meet every two years, at which 2/3 of party members or delegates may authorize a direct election process (processo de eleição direta, PED) to elect or re-elect party leaders.
 State meetings elect delegates to the National Meeting, who in turn elect the National Executive Committee.
 In addition, presidents at all levels are directly elected by party members in a two-round system.

-The National Executive Committee maintains several national secretariats:
+The National Executive Committee maintains several national secretariats and sectoral committees (the latter operating under the National Secretariat for Popular Movements and Sectoral Policies) whose leaders act as spokespersons for the party by portfolio: